Vanguard Leadership Council

 Brittany Jones is currently working as corporate counsel at Autodesk, a software company that makes software for the architecture, engineering, construction, manufacturing, media, and entertainment industries.
 Before Autodesk, she was a Mergers & Acquisitions associate at Cooley LLP, a law firm headquartered in San Francisco.
 Brittany is originally from New Jersey, but has spent the majority of her professional career in New York City, where she attended New York University School of Law and worked as a corporate associate at several New York law firms.
 Prior to her time in New York City, Brittany attended the University of Pennsylvania, where she studied Philosophy, Politics and Economics with a concentration in Politics.

-Education & Programming Committee
+Co-Chair Education & Programming and Membership

-Education & Programming Committee
+Marketing and Education & Programming

 Emeka Okafor was born in Anambra State, Nigeria.
 He has been living in the Bay Area for nearly four years now and is currently a proud Oakland resident.
 He is extremely excited to serve as a member of the MoAD Leadership Council.